vanillacowboy/maldonado-theme/README.md

 Do what you wish with this theme.
 Want to use it for your personal blog? **Cool!**.
 Like to use it as a starter theme? **Great!**.
 Want to chop it up, add/remove stuff and use it in client work? **sure, go for it!**
 Feel free to use this theme anyway you want.
-You could if you wanted, refer to this theme/repo or me on you page somewhere.
-That would be cool.
+You could, if you wanted, refer to this theme/repo or me on you page somewhere, you don't have to but it would be cool if you did.

 I would love to hear if you use it for something somewhere & and shoot me an email if you find any bugs.